Codecademy/docs/content/general/concepts/binary-search-tree/binary-search-tree.md

 ## Binary Search Tree vs. Hash Table

-Like a [hash table](https://www.codecademy.com/resources/docs/general/hash-table), a binary search tree is a method of storing keys for later retreval and manipulation.
+Like a [hash table](https://www.codecademy.com/resources/docs/general/hash-table), a binary search tree is a method of storing keys for later retrieval and manipulation.
 Both have their own strengths, and which type of storage is best to use is dependent on what tasks are going to be undertaken with the data being stored.

 If the primary tasks needed are Search, Insert, or Delete, a hash table performs them in [O(1)](https://www.codecademy.com/resources/docs/general/big-o-notation) time.
 A binary search tree performs them in [O(log(n))](https://www.codecademy.com/resources/docs/general/big-o-notation) time.
 So if these simple operations are all that is needed, a hash table is more performant.

-A binary tree is prefrable to a hash table in the following curcumstanses:
+A binary search tree is preferable to a hash table in the following circumstances:

-- There's a need for retriving keys in a sorted order.
+- There's a need for retrieving keys in a sorted order.
 - There's a need for operations like order statistics, finding next lower or higher keys, or range queries.
 - Memory is a consideration.
-Binary search trees are more memory efficent than hash tables.
+Binary search trees are more memory efficient than hash tables.
 - With binary search trees, operations take O(log(n)) time.
 While hashing averages O(1) time, some operations may be more costly, taking O(n<sup>2</sup>) time, especially when table resizing happens.